 Use GitHub Actions

-You can use GitHub Actions to build multi-architecture images with Docker Build Cloud as your builder.
-You can also use GitHub Actions to build Arm images.
+You can use GitHub Actions to build multi-architecture images and automate the process with Docker Build Cloud as your builder.

 Before you begin